bplmaps/cartinal/guides/mass-parcels.md

 Each Massachusetts municipality creates and maintains their own property boundary files.
 MassGIS has worked to standardize these files across municipalities.

-To learn more about this dataset and access the data codebook, please find <a target = "_blank" href ='https://docs.digital.mass.gov/dataset/massgis-data-standardized-assessors-parcels'>MassGIS Data: Standardized Assessors' Parcels</a>
+To **download the data** in this tutorial, learn more about this dataset and access the data codebook, please find <a target = "_blank" href ='https://docs.digital.mass.gov/dataset/massgis-data-standardized-assessors-parcels'>MassGIS Data: Standardized Assessors' Parcels</a>

-To find the correct download file by location, select the `From a Map` option.
+On this page, there are options for finding the data.
+To narrow down the data to the correct location you are looking for, select the `From a Map` option.

 ![MassGIS](./media/by-map.png)